Saint-Léolin, New Brunswick

-Saint-Léolin is a community on the Acadian Peninsula in Gloucester County, New Brunswick, Canada.
-It held village status prior to 2023.
+Saint-Léolin ([sɛ̃ leɔlɛ̃]) is a former village on the Acadian Peninsula in Gloucester County, New Brunswick, Canada.
+It held village status prior to 2023 and is now part of the town of Rivière-du-Nord.

 History

-The first settler to the village was Joseph Bertin in the early 19th century.
+The first settler in the village was Joseph Bertin in the early 19th century.
 The village was originally named Saint-Joseph, but changed in 1904 to avoid confusion with another Saint-Joseph near Memramcook.

 The village was incorporated in 1978.

 On 1 January 2023, Saint-Léolin amalgamated with the three other villages and all or part of four local service districts to form the new of Rivière-du-Nord.
 The community's name remains in official use.